AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/overview.md

 >
 >As part of this tutorial, you create schemas, datasets, identities, and so on.
 If multiple people are going through this tutorial in a single sandbox, consider appending or prepending an identification as part of your naming conventions when creating these objects.
 For example, add ` - <your name or initials>` to the name of the object you are instructed to create.

+## Version history

+* Nov.
+29, 2023: Major overhaul with new sample app and new lessons for in-app messaging, decision management, and Adobe Target.
+* Mar.
+9, 2022: First publish

 ## Download the Luma app